titadone/samples/policies/custom-email-verifcation-displaycontrol/Brevo.md

 ## Next steps

-You can find an example of a custom email verification policy on under [Sendinblue folder](policy/Sendinblue).
+You can find an example of a custom email verification policy on under [Brevo folder](policy/Brevo).